shizhouxing/Fast-Certified-Robust-Training/README.md

 With our proposed **initialization**, **architectural changes**, and **regularizers** combined, we achieved **65.03%** verified error on CIFAR-10 (eps=8/255), **82.13%** verified error on TinyImageNet, and **10.98%** verified error on MNIST (eps=0.4), which noticeably outperforms literature IBP and CROWN-IBP results.
 Additionally, we need much fewer training epochs to achieve these results: **160 epochs** for CIFAR-10 and **80 epochs** for TinyImageNet.
 More details can be found in our paper:

-[Fast Certified Robust Training viaBetter Initialization and Shorter Warmup](https://arxiv.org/abs/2103.17268), by Zhouxing Shi*, Yihan Wang*, Huan Zhang, Jinfeng Yi and Cho-Jui Hsieh (\* Equal contribution), to appear in *NeurIPS 2021*.
+[Fast Certified Robust Training with Short Warmup](https://arxiv.org/abs/2103.17268), by Zhouxing Shi*, Yihan Wang*, Huan Zhang, Jinfeng Yi and Cho-Jui Hsieh (\* Equal contribution), to appear in *NeurIPS 2021*.

 ## Dependencies